Here are some of the questions I am often asked:

 A chiropractor charges around $50 or more, usually for less than twenty minutes and pays no GST

-A physiotherapist charges around $50 plus for half an hour or often less and pays no GST
+A physiotherapist typically charges around $80 plus for half an hour or so, and pays no GST, and can sometimes be working on several people at once!

 A skilled and experienced remedial masseur has to pay GST and battle against a public perception